hathitrust/holdings-backend/format_and_overlap_determination.md

 ## HT Item Overlap ##
 This is a description of the process by which the system determines who holds a particular in-copyright HT Item.

-For HT Items in **clusters** that are not MPM, an institution is considered to hold the HT Item and is allocated a share for it if either of the following are true:
+For HT Items in **clusters** that are not MPM, an organization is considered to hold the HT Item and a member is allocated a share for it if either of the following are true:
 - It is the billing entity for the HT Item (i.e. the depositor of an HT Item is always assumed to hold it)
 - It submitted a holding that is in the cluster

 For HT Items in **clusters** that are MPM, the process is more complicated.
-An institution is considered to hold the item and is allocated a share if any of the following are true:
+An organization is considered to hold the item and a member is allocated a share if any of the following are true:
 - It is the billing entity for the HT Item.
 - It has a holding in the cluster with an **n_enum** matching the **n_enum** of the HT Item.
 - It has a holding in the cluster with an empty **n_enum**.
 The reverse is **not** true: holdings with empty n_enums match all HT Items in an MPM cluster; but HT Items with empty n_enums match only holdings with empty n_enums.
 - It has holdings in the cluster, but none of the reported **n_enum** match any of the **n_enum** found in any of the HT Items in the cluster.
-That is, if no holdings n_enums match, then this is assumed to be a data problem, and the institution is considered to hold all of the items in the cluster. [^2]
+That is, if no holdings n_enums match, then this is assumed to be a data problem, and the organization is considered to hold all of the items in the cluster. [^2]

 **NB**: Billing entities apply only to the HT Item they are on.
 For example, a billing entity on an HT Item with an empty n_enum will **not** match other HT Items in the cluster.